lesaux/puppet-kibana4/README.md

 Set to 'archive' to download Kibana from the Elasticsearch download site (see also `archive_download_url` below).
 Set to 'package' to use the default package manager for installation.
-Defaults to 'archive'.
+Defaults to 'package'.

 [*archive_provider*]